GST and other taxes

 If an importer is approved by the ATO to defer GST at the time of importation, additional BAS procedures apply.

-At the end of each month the ACBPS advises the ATO of the aggregate liability (GST deferred) for each importer.
+At the end of each month the ABF advises the ATO of the aggregate liability (GST deferred) for each importer.

 The ATO pre-populates the importers BAS with the amount of GST that was deferred during the month at item 7A on the statement.
 It then issues the BAS to the registered importer electronically.

 Registered importers who participate in the Deferred GST Scheme need to acquit their liability by completing items G10 and G11 on the BAS (see above), with details of all taxable and non-taxable importations made during the reporting period.

 There is more information on how to obtain deferral transaction details to reconcile to the deferred GST liability amount at item 7A on your BAS on the